What is an executor of a will?

 To minimize this risk we recommend filing for a clearance certificate from the CRA once all the tax returns have been assessed and before any property is distributed to the beneficiaries.
 A clearance certificate certifies that all amounts for which the deceased is liable to the CRA have been paid.

 The above all seems pretty confusing.
 Should I get help with this?

-It is highly recommended that you work with your financial advisors in winding up deceased persons affairs.
+It is highly recommended that you work with a professional accountant, lawyer and financial advisor in winding up deceased persons affairs.
 Again, as the executor of the will, you are liable for the deceased tax debts and are responsible to the beneficiaries for distributing the estate according to the Will.
 Failure to do so properly can have significant legal ramifications to you, as such there is significant value in dealing with advisors that have experience in these matters.